To mark Alzheimer’s Awareness Month, let’s take a look at the connection and recommendations regarding healthy eating and maintaining a healthy mind.

 The organizations I researched did not prescribe a handful of specific foods that we should eat for optimum brain health.
 Instead, they recommended overall eating patterns and certain groups of food in combination with exercising, getting enough rest, reducing stress, being socially active, stimulating your mind and so on.
 They agree, there are no super foods.

 Dr. Carol Greenwood says “When it comes to brain health, there is currently no evidence that any one single food within the same class is superior to other similar food.”
 Researchers may recommend that we eat more cruciferous vegetables – but they won’t specify that kale is better than broccoli or brussel sprouts or kohlrabi.
 As Dr. Greenwood points out, eating many different types of cruciferous vegetables rather than zoning in on only one type, gives you the broadest possible combination of beneficial food components.
-It’s also much tastier and enjoyable.
+It’s also much tastier, affordable, accessible and enjoyable.

 Certainly there is promising research into specific foods and components within those foods, but confirming results in human trials, determining how much of a component, in what form, at what time, at what age, at what dose, and in what combination with other foods is almost impossible.
 There are simply too many variables to consider.